Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

+Deep TAMER is tested in the Atari Bowling environment using TAMER, A3C \citep{mnih_a3c_2016}, Double-DQN \citep{hasselt_ddqn_2016} as baselines.
+The average learning curve over all subjects shows a large increase in aptness and robustness due to better short-term and asymptotic performance than the baselines.
+Further testing shows that Deep TAMER can even outperform human experts within 15 minutes of training.
+Still, additional studies have shown that Deep TAMER's overall aptitude increase is limited as it struggles in more complex 3D environments \citep{arumugam_dlcoach_2019}.
+Finally, evaluation of the PDF selection for the credit assignment problem reveals that a uniform distribution $U(.28, 4)$ leads to good performance while a gamma distribution $\text{Gamma}(2, .28)$ vastly underperform.
+This highlights the importance of selecting the proper PDF to model the delay in human feedback.

-\citet{arakawa_dqntamer_2018} expand Deep TAMER to take an approach similar to TAMER+RL by adopting Deep Q-networks (DQNs) \citep{mnih_dqn_2015}.
-Rather than exploring a variety of shaping approaches, DQN-TAMER strictly looks at the action biasing approach for the policy shaping methodology.
-DQN-TAMER boils down to using the Deep~TAMER-modeled human feedback $\hat{h}$ and action biasing to shape the DQN agent, which also learns using $r(s, a)$.
-The action biasing for shaping is slightly changed such that $\alpha_q$ weighs $Q(s, a)$ and $\alpha_h$ weighs $\hat{h}(s, a)$, however only $\alpha_h$ is annealed overtime.
+\paragraph{DQN-TAMER} \citet{arakawa_dqntamer_2018} aim to improve TAMER+RL by utilizing Deep TAMER for feedback modeling and a DQN \citep{mnih_dqn_2015} as the RL agent.
+As with TAMER+RL, it takes advantage of both the feedback and environmental reward while attempting to gain aptitude improvements often presented by the various deep RL techniques.
+DQN-TAMER essentially boils down to using the Deep TAMER to model the feedback $\hat{h}$ and action biasing as the shaping methodology (\eqref{eq:action_biasing}).
+The action biasing formulation is slightly changed such that $\alpha_q$ weighs $Q(s, a)$ and $\alpha_h$ weighs $\hat{h}(s, a)$ where $\alpha_h$ is annealed overtime.
 An action is selected in a greedy manner such that

-DQN-TAMER shows a potential increase aptitude over both the DQN and Deep TAMER baselines in different grid world environments when using simulated feedback.
-The true aptitude increase over the baselines remains unclear due to testing with only a limited number of relatively simplistic environments and the use of simulated feedback.
-While simulated feedback is useful for testing how variations in feedback affect performance, there is the question of whether the simulated feedback accurately simulates real human feedback.
-As human feedback tends to be positively biased, policy dependent, and non-stationary, the simulated feedback via the Manhattan distance might not produce results representative of real human feedback \citep{knox_framing_2015, macglashan_coach_2017}
+DQN-TAMER is tested in various grid world environments along with two baselines, Deep TAMER and a DQN.
+Empirical results that use synthetic human feedback indicate a slight increase in aptness and robustness compared to the baselines.
+As with TAMER+RL, the scalability of DQN-TAMER is likely to increase as learning can continue even when feedback is no longer provided as a reward function is available.
+Yet, there are a few caveats to consider.
+First, DQN-TAMER targets problems where a reward function is available, distinguishing it from Deep TAMER or TAMER, which targets problems where only feedback is available.
+Moreover, the overall aptitude increase DQN-TAMER presents remains largely unclear as the evaluation is conducted on a limited number of relatively simplistic environments.
+Another caveat arises from the use of synthetic feedback instead of real human feedback is used for training.
+While synthetic feedback is useful for testing how different variations in feedback affect performance (e.g., delay, sparsity, etc.), it raises an issue concerning how well the synthetic feedback represents real human feedback.
+As human feedback tends to be positively biased, policy dependent, and non-stationary, synthetic feedback provided via the Manhattan distance might not produce representative results \citep{knox_framing_2015, macglashan_coach_2017}.

-\subsection{COACH}
+\subsubsection{COACH}